-Appraisal and promotion or reclassification
+Appraisal and reclassification

-Particular care will be taken during staff appraisal and promotion or reclassification procedures to ensure that the whistleblower suffers no adverse consequences in this context.
-Accordingly, the whistleblower should be able to ask that the role of appeal assessor/countersigning office is taken at a higher level not linked to the whistleblower's hierarchy.
+Particular care will be taken during staff appraisal and reclassification procedures to ensure that the whistleblower suffers no adverse consequences in this context.
+Accordingly, the appraisal system11 provides for the possibility of the whistleblower to ask that the role of appeal assessor is taken on by the Commission representative on the Administrative Board who is the most senior in grade.